Mahatma Jyotiba Phule Jayanti 2022: Interesting Facts About The Great Social Activist

 Facts About Jyotirao Govindrao Phule

+- Jotirao Govindrao Phule, also known as Mahatma Jotiba Phule was born to a family that belonged to the Mali caste, who traditionally worked as fruit and vegetable growers.

+- In 1848 he read Thomas Paine's book Rights of Man which kindled in him a sense of social justice.

-- In 1848, Phule established the first school for girls at Tatyasaheb Bhide's mansion in Pune.
+- The same year, Phule established the first school for girls at Tatyasaheb Bhide's mansion in Pune at Bhidewada.

 - He and his disciples founded the Satyashodhak Samaj (Society of Truth Seekers) to help people from disadvantaged castes get equal rights.